disclosure: we were given free entry into Longleat following a Jungle Dogs event

-I hadn’t been to Longleat for a very long time, it’s set in wonderful countryside in the heart of Wiltshire and is over a 2 hour drive for us, but I knew Monkey would find plenty to keep him amused and it would be worth the trip.
+I hadn’t been to Longleat for a very long time, it’s set in wonderful countryside in the heart of Wiltshire and is over a 2-hour drive for us, but I knew my son would find plenty to keep him amused and it would be worth the trip.

 It was 1.30 when we left the Jungle Dogs event, we thought that the Safari Park drive would probably be at its busiest, so we decided to explore the Adventure Park first.

-When I finally convinced Monkey that we really should explore the whole Park!! we figured that the Jungle Express train would be a good way to get our bearings.
+When I finally convinced him that we really should explore the whole Park!! we figured that the Jungle Express train would be a good way to get our bearings.

-We saw lots of lovely animals in the Jungle Kingdom – porcupines were a new experience for Monkey.
-He decided he didn’t want to meet any other Monkey’s so we missed the Monkey Kingdom!
-We saw the penguins but Monkey didn’t want to go inside the Penguin Island – a shame, as you can apparently now see above and below the waterline with large viewing windows.
-There is also a Stingray Bay which reminded me of our visit to Sea Life Centre in London – I find stingrays fascinating.
+We saw lots of lovely animals in the Jungle Kingdom – porcupines were a new experience for him.
+He decided he didn’t want to meet any other monkey’s (my son’s nickname) so we missed the Monkey Kingdom!
+We saw the penguins but he didn’t want to go inside the Penguin Island – a shame, as you can apparently now see above and below the waterline with large viewing windows.
+There is also a Stingray Bay which reminded me of our visit to the Sea Life Centre in London – I find stingrays fascinating.
 We also visited the mini beasts in Animal Adventure.

-By the time we’d had a good look round it was time for a well deserved ice cream (not over priced either!).
+By the time we’d had a good look around it was time for well-deserved ice cream (not overpriced either!).
 We found a tranquil spot in the Secret Garden and settled down to enjoy our iced delights.

 It was now time for us to do our Safari Drive, I was a little nervous, as this was going to be my first time doing the driving!
-I removed Monkey’s sunscreen from his window and we were off.
-We’d picked the perfect time of day – it was 3.30pm and the Safari Park was much quieter than I’d expected.
+I removed his sunscreen from his window and we were off.
+We’d picked the perfect time of day – it was 3.30 pm and the Safari Park was much quieter than I’d expected.

-I didn’t want to risk some real Monkey’s wanting to get close and personal to my Monkey and our car, so we took a detour around the Monkey Driver Thru!
+I didn’t want to risk some real monkey’s wanting to get close and personal to my son and our car, so we took a detour around the Monkey Driver Thru!

 We had a wonderful adventure – the highlight for both of us being the beautiful Tigers – we were treated to 4 tigers, all wide awake and roaming close to our car – it was such a treat.